SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Analysis Fundamentals/README.md

 ### Which service is used to look up the recipient domain’s mail server?

-- The SMTP server queries `DNS` for the recipient domain’s mail server and `DNS` looks up the MX records for that domain
+- The SMTP server queries `DNS` for the recipient domain’s mail server and `DNS` looks up the MX records for that domain which contain information about the incoming mail servers that accept mails for that domain

 - Answer: `DNS`